geocledian/gc-list/README.md

 Then you may create the widget(s) with custom HTML tags anywhere in the body section of the website.
 Make sure to use an unique identifier for each component.

 As the component does not have a loader for parcels it expects the get an array of parcel objects via the `gc-parcels` prop.
 In the following example the parcels array will be fed from the root Vue instance that controls the list widget.
-You may also filter all the parcels via `gc-visible-parcel-ids` and highlight a selected parcel in the list with `gc-selected-parcel-id`.
-Not that `gc-selected-parcel-id` is an input to the widget but it also emit a new selected parcel id on mouse over event over the list's table row through the Vue EventBus system ('selectedParcelIdChange event).
+You may also filter all the parcels via `gc-visible-parcel-ids` and highlight a selected parcel in the list with `gc-current-parcel-id`.
+Not that `gc-current-parcel-id` is an input to the widget but it also emit a new selected parcel id on mouse over event over the list's table row through the Vue EventBus system ('selectedParcelIdChange event).

 ```html
 <div id="gc-app">